Global critical police and carceral studies, gender and sexuality, law and society, and decolonial and feminist theory

-I am an interdisciplinary scholar trained broadly in comparative politics and political theory.
-My substantive expertise crosscuts African politics, law and society, gender and sexuality, coloniality, and critical theory.
-My research agenda exhumes the relationship between empire, police, and identity with the aim of advancing methods for the continued work of decolonization.
-Modern capitalist state institutions and values imposed during European colonization, such as the criminal punishment system and heteronormativity, were central to creating empire but also to challenging empire.
-My dissertation intervenes in global studies of state violence by tracing how the colonial police was developed and contested during colonization in former Tanganyika and after the fall of the British Empire.
-I argue that the colonial police created the modern capitalist state and extended colonial technologies, ideas, and practices into the afterlife of empire.
-While across the world, marginalized individuals continue to be disproportionately targeted by the police, these individuals also contest the state vis-à-vis the police.
-My research calls us to rethink systems of racialized, sexualized, gendered, and classed state control—which the police continually bring into being—as colonial legacies.
-I uncover these institutional lineages through my dissertation and research agendas on Global Policing and Abolition, African Gender and Sexuality Politics, and Feminist and Decolonial Methodologies.
+My research agendas crosscut global critical police and carceral studies, gender and sexuality, law and society, and decolonial and feminist theory.
+My dissertation exhumes the relationship between state, police, and identity in the context of colonization and decolonization.
+Colonial institutions, ideas, and practices of law and order imposed during European colonization were central to creating extractive capitalist states but also to challenging them.
+From examining the politics of policing in former Tanganyika and present-day Tanzania, I find that the colonial police created the modern capitalist state and extended colonial technologies, ideas, and practices into the afterlife of empire.
+This calls us to rethink systems of racialized, sexualized, gendered, and classed state control—which the police continually bring into being—as colonial legacies.
+I extend my critique of colonial legacies through research agendas on Global Policing and Abolition, African Gender and Sexuality Politics, and Feminist and Decolonial Methodologies.

 I collected original data at archives including the U.K. National Archives, the British Library, and the Herskovits Library of African Studies.
 This dissertation design is informed by research and Swahili training in Tanzania, as well as consultation with local experts.
-Former Tanganyika is uniquely positioned to illuminate the relationship between the police and modern capitalist state because of its long history as a global commercial hub on the Swahili Coast and its geopolitical significance to the British Empire.
+Former Tanganyika is uniquely positioned to illuminate the relationship between the police and modern capitalist state because of its long history as a global commercial hub on the Swahili Coast and its geopolitical significance to the British Empire, which necessitated high levels of surveillance and order.
 Contemporary Tanzania is a puzzling case of increasingly autocratic crackdowns targeting marginalized groups.
 Scholars and human rights organizations are currently trying to understand what led to this moment.
 The police are missing from these analyses, even though they are the main enactors of violent state policies.

 My dissertation is structured around three within-case studies of policing in three time periods: 1) the period of formal British colonization in Tanganyika (1919-1961); 2) the decade leading up to Tanganyika’s transition to independence (1951-1961); and 3) recent years in contemporary Tanzania (2010-2020).
 I trace the development of the colonial police, the modern capitalist state, and the criminalization of identities, as well as how Africans navigated and resisted these institutions.
 I highlight my conclusions from each substantive chapter’s case study below:

-2) Resisting the police was central to resisting colonization.
+- Resisting the police was central to resisting colonization.
 Anti-colonial resistance to the state vis-à-vis the police helped end formal British rule, but, paradoxically, also accelerated policing in the transition to independence.
-Anti-colonial and anti-police resistance led the British to further strengthen and militarize the police forces on their way out, and the British ensured that they would maintain some control over the police after they left through legislation and the constitution.
-The co-constitutive relationship between the police and state helped both assemblages persist after the fall of empire.
+Anti-colonial and anti-police resistance led the British to further strengthen and militarize the police on their way out and create ways to maintain some control over the police through legislation and training.
+The co-constitutive relationship between the police and state helped both persist after the fall of empire.

 “Women’s Rights and Critical Junctures in Constitutional Reform in Africa (1951-2019),” with Aili Mari Tripp (R&R, African Affairs)

-“The Colonial Origins of the Police and Policing Sex in Tanzania” (in preparation for submission)
+“The Colonial Origins of the Police and Policing Sex in Tanzania” (under review)